-Moleskine Sketchbook inky Map drawing of Paris City
+Moleskine Sketchbook inky Paris

-Described as “the most absorbing city on Earth”, Paris is a city for lovers of culture, cuisine and art.
+Described as “the most absorbing city on Earth”, Paris is a city for lovers of culture, cuisine, and art.
 I was eager to explore the City of Lights, taking in its beauty during my day trip by visiting five different locations:

 - Sacre Coeur: Constructed between 1875 and 1914, the Basilica of the Sacred Heart of Jesus is located at the highest point in the city.
 It is a popular landmark in Paris, as its dome provides beautiful panoramic views of the city.

 - Eiffel Tower: The Eiffel Tower one of the most recognizable structures in the world – and one of the most visited, seeing over 6 million visitors every year.
 For 41 years, it held the title of the tallest manmade structure in the world.

 - La Grand Roue: The Grand Roue is a Ferris Wheel that provides sweeping views of Paris, and is the perfect way to take in the City of Lights from above.

 - Notre Dame: Notre Dame is a medieval cathedral built between 1163 and 1365.
 It contains some of the most important relics in the Catholic religion, including the Crown of Thorns and one of the Holy Nails.